Small Gatherings for Big Thoughts

 Background

 When I started the residency at Fusion Arts at the East Oxford Community Centre in June 2015, I was looking for organisations in the area that help refugees and asylum seekers.
-I have been long exploring the idea of separation in my work and I felt this particular issue as one I needed to explore.
 I knew the charity Open Door was was operating in the community centre as a drop-in service and I decided to approach them and offer my help in the kitchen to prepare their weekly free lunch.
 I found a welcoming environment in which people could feel safe and share their stories and experiences naturally.
 It was a real pleasure to be there and I was learning other people’s cultures and personal stories through food.
 From this place of exchange and positivity I started to question the way I was approaching the work I was trying to do.
-So far I was addressing negative aspects of being in certain situations.
+I have been long exploring the idea of separation, so far I was addressing negative aspects of being in certain situations.
 I strongly felt I had to look instead at what we have in common and find ways to share the insights I could draw out from the experience of cooking together.

 About